fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_interface.html.markdown

 * `priority` - Priority of learned routes.
 * `dhcp_relay_interface_select_method` - Specify how to select outgoing interface to reach server.
 Valid values: `auto`, `sdwan`, `specify`.
 * `dhcp_relay_interface` - Specify outgoing interface to reach server.
+* `dhcp_relay_vrf_select` - VRF ID used for connection to server.
+Set to -1 means unset this variable.
+CLI output may have different value on different FortiOS version.
 * `dhcp_broadcast_flag` - Enable/disable setting of the broadcast flag in messages sent by the DHCP client (default = enable).
 Valid values: `disable`, `enable`.
 * `dhcp_relay_service` - Enable/disable allowing this interface to act as a DHCP relay.
 Valid values: `disable`, `enable`.
 * `dhcp_relay_ip` - DHCP relay IP address.